ecem-akkavak-tech/Yumico/README.md

 <h1>🛒 YUMICO</h1>
 <p>Yumico is a dynamic e-commerce mobile application designed to deliver a smooth and engaging shopping experience.
-Built with Android XML and Kotlin, it combines robust offline storage, cloud synchronization, and efficient API integration.
+Built with Android XML and Kotlin, it combines robust offline storage, cloud synchronization, efficient API integration, and interactive notifications.
 This project showcases advanced Android development skills, a passion for learning, and a commitment to delivering polished user experiences.</p>

 <h2>Content Overview</h2>
 <ul>